myscale/myscale-telemetry/README.md

 # MyScale Telemetry

-The MyScale Telemetry is a powerful tool designed to enhance the observability of LLM applications by capturing trace data from LangChain-based applications and storing it in the [MyScale database](https://myscale.com/).
+The MyScale Telemetry is a powerful tool designed to enhance the observability of LLM applications by capturing trace data from LangChain-based applications and storing it in [MyScaleDB](https://github.com/myscale/MyScaleDB) or ClickHouse.
 This enables developers to diagnose issues, optimize performance, and gain deeper insights into their applications' behavior.

 ## Installation